 Our traditional systems of grading tend to reward behavior rather than knowledge, to be demotivating, and to demand that instructors perform endless workarounds to improve student outcomes.
-During this webinar, the presenters introduce an approach to grading that aims to equitably assess student learning and motivate student persistence.
-Presenters share details about grading strategies, preliminary results, and lessons learned from the implementation.
+During this webinar, the facilitators introduce an approach to grading that aims to equitably assess student learning and motivate student persistence.
+Facilitators share details about grading strategies, preliminary results, and lessons learned from the implementation.
 They also provide a sample alternative assessment tool.

 Learners will have the option to earn a certificate of attendance or a certificate with CEUs upon completion of the webinar.
 To earn a certificate with CEUs, the learner must successfully pass the learning assessment with a score of 80% or higher.
 All learners must complete the webinar evaluation to earn credentials.